pulumi/docs/content/docs/reference/pkg/aws/apigatewayv2/deployment.md

 Manages an Amazon API Gateway Version 2 deployment.
 More information can be found in the [Amazon API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html).

 > **Note:** Creating a deployment for an API requires at least one `aws.apigatewayv2.Route` resource associated with that API.
+To avoid race conditions when all resources are being created together, you need to add implicit resource references via the `triggers` argument or explicit resource references using the [resource `dependsOn` meta-argument](https://www.pulumi.com/docs/intro/concepts/programming-model/#dependson).